2019 Porsche Macan spy shots and video

 Car Tech

 Like the Cayenne before it, the Macan has been a huge hit for Porsche.
-It’s the marque’s most popular model, with 19,332 sold nationwide in 2016.
-This compares to 15,383 Cayennes and 8,901 911s sold during the same period.
+It’s the marque’s most popular model, with more than 97,000 delivered in 2017 alone.

-Having been introduced for 2015, the Macan will soon be at the midway point in its life cycle.
+Having been introduced for 2015, the Macan is now at the midway point in its life cycle.
 To keep sales brimming, Porsche will implement a subtle update.

-A prototype for the updated Macan has been spotted again, and this time we have video footage.
+A prototype for the updated Macan has been spotted again, and this time there's virtually no camouflage gear left.
+This means the debut can't be far.

 2019 Porsche Macan spy video from Motor Authority on Vimeo.

-The prototype suggests that the designers will be adding new bumpers and revising the look of the daytime running lights.
-The design of the taillights also appears to be receiving some tweaks.
+The latest prototype is for the Macan Turbo and reveals that a new grille and front fascia will be implemented.
+The internal of the headlights have been updated and the taillights, while still covered, appear to feature a design similar to what's found on the latest Cayenne.

-According to our photographer, the dashboard was also masked.
-This suggests some updates inside, too.
-Look for the infotainment system to be upgraded with the new setup that debuted in the 2017 Panamera.
+Shots of the cabin reveal that the interior has also been tweaked, with a new infotainment screen and controls added.
+The system should be similar to the one that debuted in the 2017 Panamera.

 It’s not clear what Porsche has in store for the Macan’s powertrains.
 One possibility is that we see a plug-in hybrid option added, most likely pairing a V-6 with an electric motor integrated with the transmission.
-We’re not expecting the Macan S Diesel offered overseas to make it here, due to the Volkswagen Group’s retreat from diesels.
+We don't expect the Macan S Diesel offered overseas to make it here, due to the Volkswagen Group’s retreat from diesels.

 2019 Porsche Macan facelift spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo